-To examine the distribution of cod in the Gulf of Maine, we interviewed captains from the Northeast multispecies groundfish fishery.
-Specifically, we asked them to identify on NOAA charts or Google Earth the distribution of cod in the following three time periods: 2004-2009 (when fishers were issued fishing days with a fixed amount of biomass for each species per day, hereafter ‘days-at-sea’), 2010-2012 (the inception of sectors and quotas, hereafter referred to as ‘onset of sectors’), and 2013-2022 (post-disaster declaration period marked by reduced allocations of cod, hereafter referred to as ‘sectors with cod cutbacks’).
-We also asked fishers a series of questions about their age, how long, where, and how they have fished, and the species that they targeted during each time period.
-This approach allowed us to map the cod “footprint” or distribution in each time period, as well as identify how they have modified both where they fish and what they primarily target in response to changing management regimes and the ongoing disaster declaration due to reduced abundance estimates for cod and other key species.
+To examine the distribution of cod in the Gulf of Maine, we interviewed 27 captains from the Northeast multispecies groundfish fishery.
+Specifically, we asked them to identify the distribution of cod in the following three management periods: 2004-2009 (when fishers were issued fishing days with a fixed amount of biomass for each species per day, hereafter ‘days-at-sea’), 2010-2012 (the inception of sectors and quotas, hereafter referred to as ‘onset of sectors’), and 2013-2022 (post-disaster declaration period marked by reduced allocations of cod, hereafter referred to as ‘sectors with cod cutbacks’).
+We also asked fishers to identify the species that they targeted during each management period.
+This approach allowed us to map the cod “footprint” or distribution in each period, as well as identify how fishers have modified both where they fish and what they primarily target in response to changing regulations and the ongoing disaster declaration due to reduced abundance estimates for cod and other key species.

 Methods

-To quantify the spatial distribution and extent of cod in the Gulf of Maine (GOM), we interviewed Northeast U.S. groundfish fishers and asked them to identify and draw areas on maps where they caught cod during three distinct periods: 2004-2009 (Days-at-Sea); 2010-2012 (onset of sectors); and 2013-2022 (sectors with cod cutbacks).
-These three time periods were chosen because they represent major changes in how the fishery was managed and consequently how fishers operated.
-Furthermore, because quotas for the GOM cod stock were cut dramatically from 2012-2015, and have remained low since, almost all fishers interviewed avoided cod during the ‘sectors with cod cutbacks’ period.
-Thus, we also asked fishers to identify areas where they avoided fishing during this time period specifically due to the risk of catching more cod than their allocated quota.
+To quantify the spatial distribution and extent of cod in the Gulf of Maine (GOM), we interviewed Northeast U.S. groundfish fishers and asked them to identify and draw areas on maps where they caught cod during three distinct management periods: 2004-2009 (days-at-sea); 2010-2012 (onset of sectors); and 2013-2022 (sectors with cod cutbacks).
+These three periods were chosen because they represent major changes in how the fishery was managed and consequently how fishers operated.
+Quotas for the GOM cod stock were cut dramatically from 2012-2015 and have remained low since, and consequently almost all fishers interviewed avoided cod during the ‘sectors with cod cutbacks’ period.
+Thus, we also asked fishers to identify areas where they avoided fishing during this period specifically due to the risk of catching more cod than their allocated quota.

 We used a semi-structured interview approach to gather fisher ecological knowledge (FEK) of the current and past spatial extent of cod in the Gulf of Maine and Georges Bank (DeCelles et al. 2017).
 We interviewed current and recently retired captains from throughout New England.
 After our initial contacts were exhausted, we used a snowball approach wherein we asked interviewees to identify other fishers that they thought we should contact.
 Interviews were conducted at various libraries, coffee shops, homes, fishing vessels, and the Northeastern Seafood Coalition office.
 All fishers were interviewed separately except in the case where they worked on the same boat; in these instances, they were interviewed as a group.
-Interviews ranged from 30 minutes – 2.5 hours depending on the time and information each fisher was willing to share.To examine spatial and temporal patterns in the distribution of cod in the Gulf of Maine and Georges Bank, 27 fishers were interviewed between November 2022 and March 2024.
+Interviews ranged from 30 minutes to 2.5 hours depending on individual availability and the information each fisher was willing to share.
+In total, 27 fishers were interviewed between November 2022 and March 2024.